kntWT/posture-correction-backend/README.md

 # posture-correction-backend

-Backend for the posture correction system
+Backend service for the posture correction system

-- Estimates the user’s neck angle from smartphone sensor data and front camera images.
+- Estimates the user’s neck angle using smartphone sensor data and images from the front-facing camera.
 - To set up the system locally, see [Setup](#setup).
 - If you only want to use the model, you can download it from [Pretrained Models](https://drive.google.com/drive/folders/14OG010mwTi0XLHKoFhliflH6sxUvWVX1?usp=sharing).